 Date Received Method Name Address Comment Response Diane Elliott Gayer, Burlington, VT 10/10 Email Greg Hostetler Dear Mr. Sikora, While I do not support construction of the Champlain Parkway, I want any new road construction to prioritize the forms of transportation that are affordable to low income Vermonters and also have the lowest environmental impact - walking, biking, and public transit.
 Our city unfortunately lacks any protected bike lanes, and this would be a good opportunity to show how they can be incorporated.
 Burlington also lacks any dedicated bus lanes, and the south end would be a perfect place to allow transit riders to conveniently pass all of the traffic currently caused by automobiles.
 Please do not squander this opportunity to build a road right.
 We need dedicated bus lanes, dedicated and protected bike lanes, and wide sidewalks.
 If we dedicate all of our public space to cars and trucks, we are just encouraging bad behavior and clogging our roads.
-Sincerely, Greg Hostetler Burlington This LS DSEIS is low-income and mi along Pine Street comments pertaini Neighborhood will limited in scope to only assess environmental justice impacts to inority populations and to address a limited portion of the Project between Maple Street and Main Street.
+Sincerely, Greg Hostetler Burlington comments pertaining Neighborhood will b limited in scope to only assess environmental justice impacts to inority populations and to address a limited portion of the Project between Maple Street and Main Street.
 Accordingly, only ing to environmental justice or the Maple and King Street l be addressed in this document.